Mobile Search Menu

 For Blue, the project proved to be reflective of something she already believed: Connection is everything.
 "The Unsent Project connects people with their emotions by providing an outlet of expression for texts that have nowhere else to go," she said.
 "I think connecting with and processing your emotions is extremely important.
 Sometimes it's just about saying how you feel, and it doesn't necessarily matter if anyone is listening."

-Rora Blue’s emphasis on self-expression and connection can be shown and received in a myriad of ways.
+Rora Blue's emphasis on self-expression and connection can be shown and received in myriad ways.
 Blue chose a few unique gifts and expressions of love that best highlight precious connection.

 Expression & connection: Creating meaningful relationships